 At the height of my anxiety, I turned to yoga and meditation.
 It was a practice that I fell out of many years ago, but my intuition led me back.
 While it didn’t help me feel 100% again, I learnt one important thing which is to let your inner teacher guide you and go at your own pace, creating your own journey.
 I found so much peace in that lesson.

 2016 really shook me up and knocked me down.
 I’m still disoriented, but this time around, I’m a little more at ease with the unknown in my future.
 I’m learning to accept taking on my days one at a time.
 I’m learning to give myself breaks because I’m only human.
 I’m learning to ground myself in a peaceful state when my mind is going miles a minute.
 Most importantly, I’m learning to love me for me.
 Not my career.
 Not my accomplishments nor failures.
 Not for what anyone else thinks of me.
 Just plain ol’ me.
-Bare and unattached to titles, money, talent, and inabilities.
+Bare and unattached to titles, money, talents, and inabilities.

 This year will all be about loving myself and loving life again.